titpetric/nginx-lesscss/README.md

 Less is usually installed by running `npm install -g less`.
 I've actually just tested this and it pulled and installed `2.4.0` - things really are that simple.
 So obviously you need `npm`, which comes with `node`.

-Use the provided less.conf in nginx (copy it to `/etc/nginx/conf.d` perhaps), and include less files in your browser, like you would with css files.
+Use the provided less.conf in nginx (copy it to `/etc/nginx/conf.d` perhaps), restart your nginx instance, and include less files in your browser, like you would with css files.
+Edit them, save them, and refresh your pages.

 ```
 <link href="/css/main.less" rel="stylesheet">